theairbend3r/deep-learning-in-the-sheets/README.md

 # Deep Learning In The Sheets

-A repository of google-sheets that aim to demystify and simplify deep learning concepts through visualization.
+A repository of google-sheets that aim to demystify deep learning concepts through visualization.

 ## Contents